 8. Make the syrup by whisking together condensed milk, evaporated milk, and whole milk until well combined.

-9. Poke the cake all over with a fork.
-Slowly pour the syrup over the cake.
-Cover and chill for at least 1 hour.
+9. Poke holes all over the cake with a fork.
+Slowly pour the milk syrup over the cake.
+Cover and chill in the refrigerator for at least 1 hour.

-10. Meanwhile, prepare the frosting by beating the cream and sugar on medium speed until soft peaks form.
-Spread over the chilled cake before serving.
+10. Meanwhile, prepare the whipped cream frosting by beating the heavy cream and powdered sugar on medium speed until soft peaks form.
+Spread over the top of the cake before serving.

-- I highly recommend using a scale to measure your flour.
+- Use a scale to measure the flour.
 However, if you don’t have a scale, be sure to fluff your flour with a spoon and then spoon it into your cups before leveling it off with a knife.
-This method is the best way to measure flour without overpacking the measuring cup, leading to a dense tres leches cake.
+This method is the best way to measure flour without overpacking the measuring cup, leading to a dense cake.

-- Eggs are much easier to separate when cold, but egg whites whip up easier when closer to room temperature.
-I recommend separating them in advance if you have the time so that the egg whites can come to room temperature.
+- Separate the eggs while they are cold.
+Eggs are much easier to separate when cold, but egg whites whip up easier when closer to room temperature.
+I recommend separating the eggs in advance if you have the time so that the egg whites can come to room temperature.

-- Tap the cake pan on the counter a few times to pop any air bubbles and level out the batter in the pan for an even bake.
+- To pop air bubbles in the cake batter: Gently tap the cake pan on the counter a few times to pop any large air bubbles and level out the batter in the pan for an even bake.

 Frequently Asked Questions

-Yes, as the cake is soaked in the milk mixture and topped with frosting, you should refrigerate the cake.
-Keep the cake covered to keep it moist.
-It is traditionally served cold, so no need to reheat the cake or bring it to room temperature before serving.
+Since the cake is soaked in milk syrup and topped with whipped cream frosting, it needs to be refrigerated, covered, or in an airtight container for up to 4 days.
+Tres leches cake is traditionally served cold, so there is no need to warm the cake or bring it to room temperature before serving.

-If you’ve tried this Tres Leches Cake recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this tres leches cake recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

 Video